EricLBuehler/mistral.rs/README.md

 $ ./mistralrs-server --port 1234 --log output.log llama --tokenizer-json tokenizer.json
 ```

-Putting it all together, to run, for example, an Orca model (which does not come with a `tokenizer.json` or chat template):
+Putting it all together, to run, for example, an [Orca](https://huggingface.co/microsoft/Orca-2-13b) model (which does not come with a `tokenizer.json` or chat template):
 1) Generate the `tokenizer.json` by running the script at `examples/get_tokenizers_json.py`.
 This will output some files including `tokenizer.json` in the working directory.
 2) Find and copy the correct chat template from `chat-templates` to the working directory (eg., `cp chat_templates/chatml.json .`)
-3) Run `mistralrs-server` while specifying the tokenizer and chat template: `cargo run --release --features cuda -- --port 1234 --log output.txt --chat-template chatml.json llama -m microsoft/Orca-2-13b -t tokenizer.json`
+3) Run `mistralrs-server`, specifying the tokenizer and chat template: `cargo run --release --features cuda -- --port 1234 --log output.txt --chat-template chatml.json llama -m microsoft/Orca-2-13b -t tokenizer.json`

 ## Run